 The University of Michigan is regarded as one of the top research universities in the world.
 With nearly 45,000 students and 7,000 academic staff, the University offers a broad range of opportunities in a variety of academic subjects.

 North Campus is home to many of the University of Michigan’s applied fields (engineering, architecture, music, art, and more) and includes the Transportation Research Institute and M-City.
 In 2016, US News and World Report ranked the University’s School of Engineering as sixth in the nation.

 The University of Michigan Transportation Research Institute & Mcity

 The University of Michigan Transportation Research Institute (UMTRI) is dedicated to research that will increase safety on the roads and further knowledge of transportation.
 The institute is home to a multimillion-dollar research program with expert faculty and numerous collaborators.

-Mcity is located at UMTRI; the testing center was developed as a collaboration between University researchers and the Michigan Department of Transportation.
+Mcity is located near UMTRI; the testing center was developed as a collaboration between University researchers and the Michigan Department of Transportation.
 The 32-acre site was designed to evaluate connected and automated vehicles and systems, with over 16 acres of roads and infrastructure.

 Within Mcity, there is TechLab- a place for emerging technology startups to gain direct access to many of the University’s resources and experts.
 Techlab companies can take advantage of the unique testing environment that Mcity provides and are provided access to cutting-edge technology and expert mentorship.
 Techlab is helping to pave the way for innovation in the next generation of mobility.